joncastro/minip4/README.md

 All default **switch** parameters and following ones:

-- `id`: if not provided and the name contains a number, the number of the name will be used.
-For example, if name is `s101`, 101 will be used as `id`
+- `id`: if not provided and the name contains a digits, the id will be the number of concatenating all digits.
+For example, if name is `s101c2`, 1012 will be used as `id`.
+If not, a random id will be calculated.
 - `port`: thrift port

 ### Links